Answers to common questions about the Bates Fund and volunteering.

 Recurring Gift Program

-The Recurring Gift program allows you to divide your Bates Fund gift into manageable increments through convenient automatic deductions from your credit card or checking account.
+Bates’ recurring giving program allows you to divide your Bates Fund gift into manageable increments through convenient automatic deductions from your credit card or checking account.
+If you’d like to utilize your checking account, please fill out this form.
 What’s more, you can continue to direct your Bates Fund gift to the Bates programs that mean the most to you!

 Make your recurring gift at bates.edu/give and check “I would like to make this a recurring gift,” or call us at 1-888-522-8371.